tc39/proposal-eventual-send/README.md

   }
 };

-// Create a handled promise with initial handler.
+// Create a delegted promise with initial handler.
 // If unfulfilledHandler is not specified (i.e. undefined), it will use
 // a builtin queueing handler until targetP is resolved/rejected.
 //
 // This default queueing handler would cause too much latency if the
-// handled promise actually triggers network traffic.
+// delegated promise actually triggers network traffic.
 An actual
-// unfulfilledHandler could speculatively send traffic to remote hosts. const targetP = new HandledPromise(executor, unfulfilledHandler);
+// unfulfilledHandler could speculatively send traffic to remote hosts. const targetP = Promise.delegate(executor, unfulfilledHandler);
 E(E(targetP).remoteMethod(someArg, someArg2)).callOnResult(...otherArgs);
 ```

-The handlers are not exposed to the user of the handled promise, so it provides
+The handlers are not exposed to the user of the delegated promise, so it provides
 a secure separation between the unprivileged client (which uses the `E`,
-`E.sendOnly` or static `HandledPromise` methods) and the privileged system
+`E.sendOnly` or static `Promise` methods) and the privileged system
 which implements the communication mechanism.

-### `HandledPromise.prototype`
+### `Promise.prototype`

-Although `HandledPromise` is class-like, it is not intended to act like a class
+Since delegated promises are still Promises, they can be used anyplace a
-distinct from `Promise`.
-The initial value of `HandledPromise.prototype` is
+Promise can.
+However, with the additional semantics of `Promise.resolve`,
-the same as the initial value of `Promise.prototype`.
-The initial value of `HandledPromise.prototype.constructor` remains `Promise`.
-Code that holds a promise cannot sense whether it holds a handled or an unhandled promise.
+it is possible to detect if an object is a presence.

 ### Handler traps